Contact Lens Care

 How to know if your glasses prescription is wrong

-Sometimes, your eyeglass prescription can be wrong because you didn’t give accurate readings in your eye exam (especially if you’re experiencing eye fatigue).
+Sometimes, your glasses prescription can be wrong because you didn’t give accurate readings in your eye exam (especially if you’re experiencing eye fatigue).
 It could be due to human error from an incorrectly written prescription.
 It could also be because your prescription has changed over time.
 Just one wrong number in your prescription can dramatically change your overall vision.
 Any medications you are on, the quality of the measuring instruments in your eye test and your biorhythm can also all lead to fluctuations in visual performance.

 If your glasses prescription is even slightly wrong, it can cause several side effects such as: